chanzuckerberg/napari-segmentation-workshop/content/workflow/cellpose-FIJI.md

-# Segmenting in napari, and exporting a mask to FIJI
+# Segmenting in napari, and exporting a mask in FIJI

 ## Workflow for 2D Segmentation